thenumbernine/lua_to_js/README.md

 - `next`, which should work smoothly with `for ... in` loops in Lua, as was the intention of the design of the language.

+- correct variadic expansion in function-calls, especially from multiple-return values of called functions.

 ### Depends:

 - [lua-parser](https://github.com/thenumbernine/lua-parser)